Network modelling of yield-stress fluid flow in randomly disordered porous media

 To the best of our knowledge, the inclusion of wall slip in a pore-network model for viscoplastic flow through porous media has not been reported previously, despite the fact that slip is common in yield-stress materials and can substantially modify both the threshold for motion and the distribution of flow.
 The present results show that incorporating slip is essential for predicting both the bulk departure from Darcy behaviour and the topology of the active flow pathways.

 We now examine the near-yield behaviour of the flow.
-The obstacle-radius scaling of \citet{Chaparian-Tammisola:2021}, although convenient for comparison, does not collapse the $\mathcal{G}-\mathcal{B}$ curves across geometries and porosities [Fig.~\ref{fig:scaling}(a)].
-In the plastic-dominated regime the flow is strongly channelised, with the pressure drop set primarily by dissipation in the active percolating corridors.
-This suggests a characteristic width $h_c$ associated with the controlling constrictions.
-Near yielding, the wall stress in these corridors is $O(\tau_0)$, so
+The obstacle-radius scaling of \citet{Chaparian-Tammisola:2021}, although convenient for comparison, does not collapse the $\mathcal{G}$--$\mathcal{B}$ curves across geometries and porosities [Fig.~\ref{fig:scaling}(a)].
+In the near-yield, plastic-dominated regime, flow is strongly channelised and dissipation is concentrated along the active percolating pathways.
+This suggests an effective dissipative length scale, $h_c$, associated with the last active percolating pathway near yield, which reflects both the controlling constrictions and, implicitly, the tortuosity of the pathway.
+Near yielding, the characteristic wall stress along this pathway is $O(\tau_0)$, so

 Retaining the bulk groups of \citet{Chaparian-Tammisola:2021}, this suggests

 A recent analysis by \citet{Chaparian:2024} proposes a porosity-based normalisation for the onset of percolation,